exasol/public-knowledgebase/Connect-with-Exasol/saas-access-management-invite-owner-with-no-dba-access.md

 How can I restrict an invited "Owner" from having full DBA privileges?

 Current behavior:
-Invited user as OWNER is haveing full access to the DB.
+Invited user as OWNER is having full access to the DB.

 Expected behavior:
 According to the description in SaaS web console (see screenshots), the access to the DB must be limited.
 "Access to data in databases is granted separatley"